superbenefit/state-template/policies/membership/README.md

 <!-- Disclose your non-discrimination policy here.
 This may be required by some jurisdictions or operating agreements, and it's a good idea to post the policy in a prominent place. -->

-<mark style="color:yellow;">daoName</mark> does not discriminate on the basis of race, nationality, religion, age, gender, sexual orientation, disability, political affiliation, or otherwise.
+daoName does not discriminate on the basis of race, nationality, religion, age, gender, sexual orientation, disability, political affiliation, or otherwise.

 ### Membership Tokens